keycloak/keycloak-community/design/authentication-flow-usability.md

 3. As mentioned above, the client data, which are specific to each browser tab, won't be saved in the authentication session anymore, but will be saved in the browser itself.
 This will be either in the request parameter sent across authentication requests or in the cookie, which will need to be "namespaced" to be specific per each browser tab.
 Few details to this:

-    * The client data will be encoded in the JWS token.
+    * The client data will be encoded in the signed JWT.
 It can be pretty similar to the current KC_RESTART cookie - in other words, some JSON data signed with the realm secret key.

     * In ideal case, the token can be added as separate parameter to the authentication requests.
 In other words, instead of parameters `code`, `execution`, `client_data` and `tab_id`, we will have `code`, `execution`, `tab_id` and `client_data_full` where